You may find grammar and punctuation very confusing. However, it is possible to improve your writing by learning just a few rules.

 Subject-Verb Agreement Rules

-English grammar is complicated, with rules for every situation. ...
-The most basic rule of subject-verb agreement is that singular nouns (or...
+English grammar is complicated, with rules for every situation.
+Mastering subject-verb agreement will help you form correct, clear sentences in your speech...